GuccioGucci/yoke/README.md

 <a name='deployment'></a>
 ### Deployment

 A deployment template is provided in [templates/deployment](templates/deployment).
-Copy & paste it in your application suorces, for example on root folder.
+Copy & paste it in your application sources, for example on root folder.

 Sample values files should be ready to be used, while you should edit [`task-definition.json.tmpl`](templates/deployment/task-definition.json.tmpl):

 * replace `${APPLICATION}` with your application name.
-This is also expected to be the docker repository image name
+This is also expected to be the Docker repository image name
 * replace `${CONTAINER_PORT}` with load-balanced HTTP port for your application, as in your provisioning configuration (eg: Terraform)
 * replace `${SERVICE}` with your service name, in order match `${SERVICE}-{{ .environment.name }}` with your provisioning configuration (eg: Terraform)